 FIG. 6 shows the energy diagrams for a system of two coupled wells 10 and 12 plus input and output contacts 14 and 16.
 Note that the input and output contacts are doped, although the wells and the areas between them are preferably not.
 Note also that two important limitations on the well size arise from the necessities of making input contact and output contact.
-10 by tunneling, up to an energy approximately equal to the Fermi level of the electrons in the doped semiconductor which provides the input contact.
+First, the input contact will fill all levels of the first well the Fermi level of the electrons in the doped semiconductor which provides the input contact.
 This means that none of the levels thus still filled up must line up with levels in the second well when tunneling is not desired.
 That is, if the wells are too large, they will have discrete energy states at the bottom of the well but will include densely spaced states below the Fermi level of the input contact.
 This means that these densely spaced states will be filled, and therefore resonant tunneling current will be seen if any of these dense states line up with states in the second well.
 This means that the current gain of the device will be greatly reduced.
-Second, 5 all levels in the second well which are above the Fermi level of the output contact will equilibrate with the output contact, i.e. will essentially always remain filled.
-This is not itself a problem, since electrons can tunnel from the higher lying energy states in the second well 10 into the continuum of states which exists in the (large) output contact, but if any level in the first well lines up with one of these filled levels in the second well, that level in the first well will also remain filled.
-Note that the input and output contacts are preferably both de- 15 generately doped n-type.
+Second, all levels in the second well which are above the Fermi level of the output contact will equilibrate with the output contact, i.e. will essentially always remain filled.
+This is not itself a problem, since electrons can tunnel from the higher lying energy states in the second well into the continuum of states which exists in the (large) output contact, but if any level in the first well lines up with one of these filled levels in the second well, that level in the first well will also remain filled.
+Note that the input and output contacts are preferably both degenerately doped n-type.

 The physical well shapes have been described as having perfectly sharp boundaries, but this is not quite realistic.
-That is, in good quality MBE material, the transitions will typically be smooth enough that the potential profile looks more precisely like that drawn in FIG. 7.
+That is, in good quality MBE material, the transitions will typically be smooth enough that the potential profile looks more precisely like that drawn in 15 FIG. 7.
 This is actually advantageous, since the energy levels will tend to be more nearly equal spaced.
-That is, where the energy level spacings are more nearly equal, there is a wider range of bias conditions wherein a large number of the lower lying energy levels will not line up.
+That is, where the energy level spacing are more nearly equal, there is a wider range of bias conditions wherein a large number of the lower lying energy levels will not line up.
+20

-Of course, for the ultimately preferable small well dimensions, e.g. 125 angstroms, the number of states in a small number of states, there will be bias conditions under which no actual line ups exist.
+Of course, for the ultimately preferable small well dimensions, e.g. 125 angstroms, the number of states in each well will be small, e.g. 4 states per well.
+With such a small number of states, there will be bias conditions under which no actual line ups exist.